 With the busy lives we all lead, it’s no surprise that come the weekend, sometimes we just want to lie on the couch and sleep.
 However having a hobby can not only keep you busy on the weekends, it can also keep you both physically and mentally healthy.
 People who participate in active hobbies get a boost essential for one’s heart, muscles and overall health.
 Aside from the positive effects to your body, they can also improve cognitive skills.

 With time being so precious, a simple solution is to discover a hobby that you can enjoy as a family.
-Listed below are nine ideas that you can enjoy together as a group.
+Listed below are ten ideas that you can enjoy together as a group.
 Don’t be afraid to try something new.

 Whether you enrol the family in structured cooking classes, or you simply try some new dishes on the weekends, involving your kids in the cooking process will always end with memories to keep.
 Not only will your children experience new dishes from other cuisines and cultures, but they will be learning lifelong skills.